alpaka-group/llama/documentation/pages/user/views.rst

 two different template parameters.
 The (run time) datum to work on and other properties can be given as struct members.
 The template parameters are outer and inner coordinates in the datum domain tree.
-The outer coordinate is what can be given as template parameter(s) after the datum domain itself.
-However even if given as naming, the functor always gets :cpp:`DatumCoord`.
+The outer coordinate is what can be given as template parameter(s) to :cpp:`llama::ForEach` after the datum domain itself.
+However even if given as naming, the functor always gets a :cpp:`DatumCoord`.
 The inner coord is the leaf coordinate based on the outer coord.
 To get the needed global coodinate in the tree :cpp:`llama::DatumCoord` provides a method called :cpp:`Cat` as seen in the next example functor.

 .. code-block:: C++